Healthy Pulled Pork? That’s an oxymoron, right?

 Resting Pulled Pork

 You can let a wrapped pork shoulder sit in a sealed cooler for up to two hours and have absolutely no issues.
+Another great reason to invest in the Thermoworks Smoke.
+You can monitor your meat while it’s resting.
+I’ve let pork shoulders rest in a good cooler for up to 4 hours and had no issues at all.
 I always let my pork shoulders rest for at least an hour.
 I’ve made the mistake of not letting my pork shoulders rest, and it has always resulted in very dry shredded meat.

 Pulled Pork Recipe

-My favorite healthy pulled pork recipe can be found below.
+My favorite healthy and keto friendly pulled pork recipe can be found below.
 There are a lot of different ways to make pulled pork, and I’d love to hear what you do differently when you make pulled pork.
 Leave a note in the comments below.

 Healthy Pulled Pork